 Richard & Frances Lockridge A very successful husband and wife writing team…

 Kylie Logan (aka Miranda Bliss & Casey Daniels) Bliss/Daniels/Logan has a degree in English, has taught writing, and has worked in the field of journalism.
 As Logan, she writes the Button Box Mystery Series which is set in a button shop (in Chicago) and features the owner of said shop.
 She also writes the League of Literary Ladies Mystery Series, which features a B & B owner, a cat lover, and a winery owner – all book club members.
-Logan also writes the Chili Cook-Off mysteries.
+Logan also writes the Jazz Ramsey and the Chili Cook-Off mysteries.
 As Bliss, she writes a cozy culinary mystery series about two women who aren’t at all gifted in the culinary skills.
 Luckily, one of them has a man in her life who is a chef!
 As Daniels, she writes the Pepper Martin Mystery Series which features a sleuth who conducts tours in cemeteries and gets help from a mob boss who has been dead for thirty years.

 Colette London Colette London’s Chocolate Whisperer Mystery Series stars Haydon Mundy Moore.
 Haydon is a globe-trotting chocolate aficionado and amateur sleuth.
 (She also writes non mysteries as Lisa Plumley.)